DR IAN BRITTAIN

 DR RUI BISCAIA

-Dr Rui Biscaia is a Senior Lecturer in Sport Marketing in the School of Marketing and Management.
-His research interests include organisation and management of sport events, the development and implementation of scale validation methods, sport brand management, sport consumer behaviour and sponsorship.
-Rui is a research Fellow of the North American Society for Sport Management and member of the editorial board of the European Sport Management Quarterly journal.
-He has conducted projects with international researchers from around the world including Brazil, Estonia, Japan, New Zealand, Portugal, Spain, United Kingdom and the United States.
+Dr Rui Biscaia is an Associate Professor in Sport Management at the University of Bath.
+His research interests include the development of sustainable relationships between actors involved in the sport ecosystem, organisation and management of sport events, the development and implementation of scale validation methods.
+Rui is a research Fellow of the North American Society for Sport Management and Associate Editor of European Sport Management Quarterly.
+He is also member of the editorial board of Sport Management Review, International Journal of Sports Marketing and Sponsorship, Sport Marketing Quarterly, Sport, Business and Management, and Event Management.
+He has conducted projects with international researchers from around the world including Brazil, Estonia, Japan, South Korea, Germany, New Zealand, Portugal, Spain, United Kingdom and the United States.

 Professor David McGillivray